eagle-io/docs/source/topics/nodes/datasource_file.rst

 	|

 	.. image:: parser_join_coordinates.png

+.. raw:: latex

+    \newpage

 Quality codes can be associated with each column, either by splitting the column or joining an additional column containing the quality codes.

+All columns can be re-used as joins on other columns.
+For example you can have multiple parameter columns that all share the same quality code value by adding the quality code column as a join on each parameter column.

+.. raw:: latex

+    \vspace{-10pt}

 .. only:: not latex

 	.. image:: parser_join_quality.png